Go to our other sites

 Teaching and learning

-The UK government is making changes to the examination system that will result in UK AS and A Levels moving from a modular structure to a linear structure with exams at the end of the course.
+The UK government is making changes to the examination system that will result in UK AS & A Levels moving from a modular structure to a linear structure with exams at the end of the course.

-This approach has been championed by Cambridge and is a key feature of Cambridge International AS and A Levels.
+This approach has been championed by Cambridge and is a key feature of Cambridge International AS & A Levels.
 Many of the world’s top universities have made clear their appreciation of this linear approach, and we share their belief that linear courses allow learners to develop a deeper understanding of subjects.

 Here are some commonly asked questions about these changes and implications for Cambridge International A Level: